relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     [alias]
     fa = fetch --all
-    far = fetch --all --recurse-submodules
     t = log --graph --pretty=oneline --abbrev-commit --decorate --color ta = log --graph --pretty=oneline --abbrev-commit --decorate --color --all

 With these, you'll gain the following `git` commands:

-- `git ta` - See the history of your repo laid out in a tree
-- `git t` - See just the tree of the current branch
 - `git fa` - Fetch (but don't merge) the latest from all remotes
+- `git t` - See the history of the current branch laid out in a tree
+- `git ta` - See the history of the entire repo laid out in a tree

-## Prep Your Core (or Extras) Modules Repo
+## Prep Your Extras Modules Repo

 Go to the extras modules subdir